lweller/xray-cucumber-intellij/README.md

 cucumber tests selected by the configured Jira filter wil be downloaded and stored along with `xray-cucumber.json` file.
 They can then be executed and modified locally.

 By default, locally existing files will not be overridden during download, so that any local changes won't get lost.

-### Upload modified features files back to Jira (not available yet)
+### Upload modified features files back to Jira (added in v1.0.1)

 With the command _Upload Cucumber Tests to Jira_ in context menu of a `.feature` file, a locally modified test can be uploaded to Jira.
-If some scenarios of background clauses within the `.feature` file not exist in Jira (i.e. they don't have any annotation with the corresponding Jira ID), new issues are created using the configured project key.
+If some scenarios or background clauses within the `.feature` file not exist in Jira (i.e. they don't have any annotation with the corresponding Jira ID), new issues are created using the configured project key.

+Refer to [Xray's documentation](https://docs.getxray.app/display/XRAY/Importing+Cucumber+Tests+-+REST "Xray - Importing Cucumber Tests - REST v1.0") for best practices and rules for updating existing tests and pre-conditions.

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)